mugginsoft/MGTemplateEngine/Readme.md

 All the original code is by Matt.
 All copyright rests with him if not explicitly claimed in the source files.

-Here's the license text from [Matts page](http://mattgemmell.com/license):
+Here's the license text from [Matt's page](http://mattgemmell.com/license):

 <div style="height:15em; overflow:scroll; overflow-x:hidden; background-color:#eeeeee; padding:1em">
 <p><strong>License Agreement for Source Code provided by Matt Gemmell</strong></p>